 The firm also acted for the ad hoc group of bondholders in the largest ever Brazilian extrajudicial restructuring to date and its parallel Chapter 15 recognition, for offshore drilling group Odebrecht Óleo e Gás (OOG).
 The case won a "restructuring deal of the year" award from GRR's sister publication Latin Lawyer in spring 2018.

-The firm has been continuing to represent the Russian Ministry of Finance in a claim a UK investment manager brought against Ukraine before the English High Court over its unpaid US$3 billion Eurobond issuance.
+The firm also represented the Russian Ministry of Finance in a claim a UK investment manager brought against Ukraine before the English High Court, over its unpaid US$3 billion Eurobond issuance.
 Russia acquired the bonds in 2013: when Ukraine failed to pay out on them, it raised Russia's annexation of Crimea as a defence.
-Despite finding the underlying circumstances of the deal "deeply troubling", the High Court ruled in favour of the investment manager, but allowed Ukraine to appeal.
-In September, the Court of Appeal overturned the decision and has ordered a trial.
+Despite finding the underlying circumstances of the deal "deeply troubling", the High Court ruled in favour of the investment manager, but allowed Ukraine to appeal, which it is doing.

 In November 2017, Cleary's London office hired from Herbert Smith Freehills disputes partner James Norris-Jones, who helped represent EY partners as the UK administrators of Nortel.
-But in New York, following Buchheit’s retirement in February 2019, his fellow partner James Bromley joined Sullivan & Cromwell in March as its co-head of restructuring after 30 years with Cleary.
+The previous January, it also made up one new partner, Jim Ho, and two counsel, Kenneth Blazejewski and Knox Mcilwain.

 Cleary Gottlieb’s global restructuring and bankruptcy practice remains at the forefront of the most complex restructurings, consistently delivering sophisticated, effective, and imaginative advice to clients the world over.

-Offering seamless access to each of our offices in the United States, Europe, Latin America, the Middle East and Asia, we are particularly qualified to manage transnational restructurings, combining cross-border experience with an appreciation of local sensibilities.
+Offering seamless access to each of our offices in the United States, Europe, Latin America, Middle East, and Asia, we are particularly qualified to manage transnational restructurings, combining cross-border experience with an appreciation of local sensibilities.
 The deep ties that we have formed around the world allow our lawyers to understand both the legal and cultural landscapes of highly complex, multijurisdictional restructurings.
 Clients appreciate the rigor of our approach, with our lawyers using outside-the-box thinking to structure creative solutions.

 We continue to play central roles in the highest-profile Chapter 11 proceedings within the United States and the largest private restructurings outside the United States.
-Our precedent-setting sovereign practice represents numerous governments in their debt renegotiations and liability management transactions, advising such clients as Argentina, Barbados, Benin, Chad, Congo, Greece, Iraq, Puerto Rico and Uruguay.
-With our top-ranked corporate practices, we provide invaluable strategic and transactional advice to both buyers and sellers, including some of the world’s leading financial institutions, private equity firms, hedge funds, and public and private corporate acquirers.
+Our precedent-setting sovereign practice represents numerous governments in their debt renegotiations and liability management transactions, advising such clients as Argentina, Greece, Iceland, Iraq, Puerto Rico, and Uruguay.
+Moreover, with our top-ranked M&A and tax practices, we provide invaluable strategic and transactional advice to both buyers and sellers, including some of the world’s leading financial institutions, private equity firms, hedge funds, and public and private corporate acquirers.
 If matters get contentious, clients rely on our substantial experience in litigating insolvency-related matters before courts throughout the United States and Europe.

-- Steering committee of bondholders in Brazilian telecom Oi’s restructuring of $20 billion of liabilities, the largest-ever Latin American bankruptcy, with contested litigation in several forums, including Brazil, the Netherlands, and the United States.
+- Steering committee of bondholders in Brazilian telecom Oi’s restructuring of U.S. $20 billion of liabilities, the largest ever Latin American bankruptcy, with contested litigation in several forums, including Brazil, the Netherlands, and the United States.

-- Empresas ICA in the restructuring of over $1 billion of indebtedness.
+- Empresas ICA in the restructuring of over U.S. $1 billion of indebtedness.